pavelsimo/learn-open-usd/README.md

   - Adding an extension is as simple as adding a line of code at the end of the `[dependencies]` list.

 ## How to Build OpenUSD Applications for Industrial Digital Twins

-- Started development of a custom application tailored for digital twin workflows.
-- Aggregated data for digital twins using OpenUSD.
-- Developed interactive features for your application.
-- Utilized physics simulation in your digital twin application.

-### Notes

 - **Digital twins** are primarily used in three key areas:
   - **Planning:** Enable real-time visualization and decision making during design, construction and commissioning phases.